AaronTraas/Notes/Recipes/Struffoli.md

 # Struffoli

 This is a family recipe from my great aunt, Vittoria Gentile.
 She's a fantastic cook, and I have many memories of her making this in her home in Dongan Hills, Staten Island.
 Struffoli is of Neopolitan origin, and are very tasty, especially when served fresh.
-It consists of deep fried little cookies, each about the size of grapes, piled on a platter, covered in a honey syrup, and topped with rainbow sprinkles.
+It consists of deep fried little cookies, each about the size of grapes, piled on a platter, covered in a honey syrup, and topped with rainbow nonpareils to provide a nice crunch.
+.

 ## Ingredients: